High-Performance-IO/capio/README.md

 [Get help](https://github.com/High-Performance-IO/capio/wiki)

 > [!TIP]
 > A [wiki](https://github.com/High-Performance-IO/capio/wiki) is in development!
-You might want to check the wiki to get more in depth informations about CAPIO!
+You might want to check the wiki to get
+> more in depth information about CAPIO!

 ## Build and run tests